Tokyo governor calls for fewer outings, says state of coronavirus emergency up to PM

 Yoshihide Suga, the government’s top spokesman, told a news conference earlier: “It’s not true that the government is planning on declaring a state of emergency from April 1.”

-Suda also said an expected telephone call between Abe and Tedros Adhanom Ghebreyesus, the head of the World Health Organization (WHO), later on Monday had nothing to do with any decision on whether to call a state of emergency.
+Suga also said an expected telephone call between Abe and Tedros Adhanom Ghebreyesus, the head of the World Health Organization, later on Monday had nothing to do with any decision on whether to call a state of emergency.

-Fans took to social media to lament the death of comedian Ken Shimura, with many saying it should serve to highlight what a major threat the coronavirus actually is.
+Fans lamented the death of comedian Ken Shimura from the virus, with many saying on social media it should serve to highlight what a major threat it actually is.

 Abe has already pledged to deploy a huge stimulus package, bigger than one compiled during the global financial crisis, to combat the outbreak.